Pan-genotypic regimens are now recommended as first-line treatment for people with chronic hepatitis C infection (Table 2).

 The combination of glecaprevir (NS3/4A protease inhibitor) plus pibrentasvir (NS5A inhibitor) is the second pan-genotypic regimen to be approved for treating genotypes 1–6 HCV.
 Three tablets are taken orally, once daily, with food.
-Treatment duration varies according to the presence of cirrhosis and IFN-based treatment history (Table 2 and Table 3).
-In treatment-naive individuals, the duration of therapy is 8 weeks for those with no cirrhosis, and 12 weeks for those with cirrhosis.
-SVR rates > 95% have been observed for all genotypes of HCV.[43]
+Treatment duration can vary according to the presence of cirrhosis and IFN-based treatment history (Table 2 and Table 3).
+In treatment-naive individuals, the duration of therapy is 8 weeks for both those with and without cirrhosis.
+[52,53] SVR rates > 95% have been observed for all genotypes of HCV.[54]

 Glecaprevir plus pibrentasvir is also approved for people who did not respond to prior therapy with regimens containing IFN, pegIFN, ribavirin and/or sofosbuvir, as well as those previously treated with an NS5A inhibitor without prior treatment with an NS3/4A protease inhibitor (Table 3).
 Glecaprevir plus pibrentasvir should not be used for people in whom treatment that included both an NS3/4A protease inhibitor and an NS5A inhibitor has previously failed.
 The recommended treatment duration varies from 8 to 16 weeks according to prior treatment history, HCV genotype and the presence of cirrhosis (Table 3).
 A detailed discussion of the recommended management of non-responders to HCV therapy is presented in Salvage therapy.